 - 4.4.1 CODIS eligible profiles will be entered into LDIS by CODIS software-trained staff only.
-The profiles entered and/or imported into LDIS must fall into one of the following CODIS categories: Forensic Unknown; Forensic Mixture; Forensic Partial; Forensic SDIS Only; Low Copy Number; Suspect, Known; Missing Persons Index; the Relatives of Missing Persons Index or the Unidentified human (Remains) Index) (see section 1.0 CODIS Terms and Abbreviations for definitions; for procedural guidelines on how to enter a profile into LDIS, see the FBI CODIS Training Manual).
+The profiles entered and/or imported into LDIS must fall into one of the following CODIS categories: Forensic Unknown; Forensic Mixture; Forensic Partial; Forensic SDIS Only; Low Copy Number; Suspect, Known; Missing Persons Index; the Relatives of Missing Persons Index or the Unidentified Juman (Remains) Index) (see section 1.0 CODIS Terms and Abbreviations for definitions; for procedural guidelines on how to enter a profile into LDIS, see the FBI CODIS Training Manual).
 For a list of NDIS-approved STR PCR kits, consult the current version of NDIS Operational Procedures Manual. - 4.4.2 Profiles matching the victim or elimination samples (for example, a family member or a consensual sex partner) unambiguously will not be entered into CODIS.
 For a profile to be unambiguously attributed to the victim or elimination sample, an exemplar must be tested and conjugated to the profile in question.
-It is not sufficient to make an assumption based on case information that the profile in question matches the victim or consensual sex partner. - 4.4.3 Profiles that are clearly unrelated to clase or crime will not be entered into CODIS.
+It is not sufficient to make an assumption based on case information that the profile in question matches the victim or consensual sex partner. - 4.4.3 Profiles that are clear was related to a case or crime will not be entered into CODIS.
 For example, a semen profile from a condom from which a female profile was determined and the victim is excluded as the female contributor of DNA.
 This will be at the discretion of the appropriate Assistant Director and the CODIS Program Manager.
 The determination can be aided using the CODIS Guide to Determining What is Allowable for Entry into the Forensic Index at NDIS. - 4.4.4 Local suspect profiles reside in LDIS.
-They are not eligible for upload to higher levels of CODIS, nor are they eligible to be shared with any other laboratories through or outside of CODIS.
+They are not eligible for upload to higher levels of CoDIS.
+Local suspect profiles will be entered into LDIS (Suspect, Know Index), unless: - A properly executed court order dictates otherwise concerning a specific sample.
+When any court order or similar paperwork is received, the OCME Legal Department must be consulted and provided a copy of the paperwork. - 4.4.4.2 The exemplar was submitted subsequent to a partial match notification and does not match the case for which it was submitted.